mdakram2002/hiver-ai-support-agent/README.md

-# Hiver AI Support Agent
+# Customer Support - AI Agent

 An evidence-first take-home implementation for building an AI support agent from the Customer Support on Twitter dataset.
 It classifies a message into a human-reviewed, brand-specific taxonomy; retrieves comparable historical resolutions; drafts only evidence-grounded text; and escalates uncertain or unsupported cases.

-## Current experiment status
+## Current project status

 **Completed.** I built and evaluated this system using the AmazonHelp brand from the Kaggle Customer Support on Twitter dataset.
 The system includes a 10-intent taxonomy I developed from the data, 171 historically reviewed resolution pairs, and a 54-example golden set I hand-labeled.
 Evaluation shows the TF-IDF baseline achieves 72.2% accuracy with 0.63 macro F1.
 The full pipeline is reproducible in under 15 minutes.